KusionStack/kusionstack.io/docs_versioned_docs/version-v0.9/intro/overview.md

 Another challenge we saw is that a series of [antipatterns](https://web.devopstopologies.com/#anti-types) emerge when regular software organizations tries to implement true DevOps.
 Without well proven reference architecture and supporting tools, it's much more difficult to accomplish the original promise.

 On one hand, **Kusion was build to minimize developer's cognitive load**.
-With application-centric configuration model, you don't need to deal with tedious infrastructure and configuration management tooling, all you need to be familiar with is [AppConfiguration](configuration-walkthrough/overview).
+With application-centric configuration model, you don't need to deal with tedious infrastructure and configuration management tooling, all you need to be familiar with is [AppConfigation](config-walkthrough/overview).
 This approach shields developers from the configurational complexity of Kubernetes but still enable standardization by design.

-On the other hand, **Kusion defines a new way for different engineering organizations to collaborate**.
-With the separation of concerns, different roles could focus on their aspects of the configuration based on their knowledge and responsibility, whereas Kusion will dynamically manage and "glue" the opinionated configurations together.
-Through such a division of labor, the platform team can better manage the differences and complexities of the platform, and app developers could participate in ops work with much less cognitive load.
+On the other hand, **Kusion defines a new way of how different engineering teams collaboration**.
+With the separation of concerns, different roles could focus on their work based on their knowledge and responsibility.
+Through such a division of labor, the platform team can better manage the differences and complexities of the platform, and app developers could participate in ops work with less cognitive load.

 ## Kusion Highlights